bgrabitmap/lazpaint-upstream/README.md

 Repository containing all files necessary to build LazPaint.

 ## Create package with Debuild
+Important: installing the lcl package may interfere with your installation of Lazarus.
+Before that, please uninstall Lazarus if it wasn't installed using synaptic.
+After that remove the configuration folder ".lazarus" in the home folder.
+If you want to use your current installation of Lazarus, see other sections below.

 To create the Debian package, retrieve the content of the repository in a subdirectory inside a directory dedicated to upstreams.
 Rename the directory as lazpaint-### where ### is the version number.
 Compress this folder into a file in the upstream directory in tar.gz format and rename it to lazpaint-###.orig.tar.gaz.
 Then from the subdirectory, run the following commands:
 - apt install build-essential devscripts debhelper
 - apt install lcl